hlongvu/Hackintosh/graphics.md

 You need to enable Intel HD working together with AMD/NVIDIA for encoding/decoding faster and prevent crashing on Final Cut Pro X

-- Follow iGPU guide to enable Intel HD, but set iGPU Multi-monitor to `on` and set primary display to `PEG/PCIe` in BIOS/UEFI settings
+- Follow the iGPU guide to enable Intel HD, but set iGPU Multi-monitor to `on` and set primary display to `PEG/PCIe` in BIOS/UEFI settings
-- For Kaby Lake, use `0x59120003` in `config.plist  - Graphics - ig-platform-id` to prevent crashing when boot
+- For Kaby Lake, use `0x59120003` in `config.plist  - Graphics - ig-platform-id` to prevent crashing when you boot

 ------------------------